 Our employment lawyers can assist you with any employee dispute and help you to reach a resolution.
-Whatever your circumstances, we can talk you through your options and offer support with any meetings you have with your employer.
+Whatever your circumstances, we can talk you through your options.
+We can also offer support with any meetings you have with your employer.

-If things cannot be sorted at this early stage, we also have the knowledge and experience to assist you at an Employment Tribunal.
+If things cannot be sorted at this early stage, we also have the experience to assist you at an Employment Tribunal.

 A grievance is any concern or complaint that you wish to raise with your employer.
 This can relate to just about anything, from pay to treatment by your employer or working conditions.